rust-lang/book/nostarch/chapter13.md

 behavior while reusing the iteration behavior that the `Iterator` trait provides.

-You can chain multiple calls to iterator adaptors to perform complex actions in a readable way.
-But because all iterators are lazy, you have to call one of the consuming adaptor methods to get results from calls to iterator adaptors.
+You can chain multiple calls to iterator adapters to perform complex actions in a readable way.
+But because all iterators are lazy, you have to call one of the consuming adapter methods to get results from calls to iterator adapters.

 ### Using Closures That Capture Their Environment